influxdata/ifql/docs/SPEC.md

 CSV data should be encoded using UTF-8, and should be in Unicode Normal Form C as defined in [UAX15](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/#bib-UAX15).
 Line endings must be CRLF as defined by the `text/csv` MIME type in RFC 4180

-Before each table there are two header rows.
-The first declares the data types of each column, the second declares the column labels.

-Between each table is an empty line.

 Each table may have the following rows:

 * annotation rows - a set of rows describing properties about the columns of the table.